AmbireTech/adex-protocol/README.md

 When we refer to "Goals", we mean impressions, clicks or any other thing you want achieved with your digital ad, for example a registration to your service.

-#### Bids

-Advertising Bids are bids of certain monetary reward for a certain number of ad goals: for example, "10 ADX for 1000 clicks", or "100 DAI for 10 registrations".
-You can think of them as pieces of advertising demand.

-#### Bid reward

-A monetary reward given by the advertiser to the publisher upon a successful delivery of a bid.
-The reward has to be in a cryptocurrency supported by the underlying blockchain network - for example, for the Ethereum implementation this will be any fungible token or ether.

-#### Delivery commitment
+#### Campaigns

-The delivery commitment refers to the on-chain commitment between a publisher and an advertiser that the condition of the bid will be delivered.
+Campaigns represent the intention of an advertiser to spend a certain budget on purchasing impressions and/or achieving any other goals.
+Campaigns have a total budget (e.g. 5000 DAI) and a description of the desired goals which should include boundies, such as maximum price per impression and targeting information.

+In the AdEx protocol, one campaign always maps to one on-chain payment channel called OUTPACE.

 #### Off-chain event aggregation (OCEAN)

+**O**ff-**c**hain **e**vent **a**ggregatio**n** (**OCEAN**) is our own loose layer 2 scaling primitive.

+@TODO
-**O**ff-**c**hain **e**vent **a**ggregatio**n** (**OCEAN**) is our approach to scaling.
-Within AdEx, anything between the beginning and the end of a delivery commitment is tracked off-chain (e.g. clicks, impressions), and committed on-chain by the validators at the end.
+@TODO Within AdEx, anything between the beginning and the end of a delivery commitment is tracked off-chain (e.g. clicks, impressions), and committed on-chain by the validators at the end.

-#### OCEAN channel

-An OCEAN channel is an on-chain committment that off-chain events that meet certain conditions will transpire during a certain time period.

-The delivery commitment (`Commitment`) is a specific use of an OCEAN channel.

-The result of an OCEAN channel can be used in on-chain logic.
-In the case of the delivery commitment, the reward will be sent to the publisher on success, or back to the advertiser on failure.
+#### Ocean-based Unidirectional Trustless Pyyment Channel (OUTPACE)

+@TODO
+@TODO

 #### Validators